Stocks slip on Wall Street after last week's rally

 NEW YORK — (AP) — Stocks slipped in early trading on Wall Street Monday, after a big jump last week on hopes for more interest rate cuts from the Federal Reserve.

-The S&P 500 fell 0.2% and is just below its all-time high.
-The Dow Jones Industrial Average fell 110 points, or 0.3% as of 9:57 a.m.
+The S&P 500 fell 0.2% and was just below its all-time high.
+The Dow Jones Industrial Average fell 192 points, or 0.4% as of 10:25 a.m.
 Eastern time, pulling back from the record it set on Friday.
-The Nasdaq composite fell 0.1%.
+The Nasdaq composite was mostly unchanged.

 Treasury yields rose in the bond market following their big drop on Friday amid expectations that the Fed will cut its benchmark interest rate in September.